-And back in 2005 – at the ripe young age of 52 – I already had more than enough to cope with.
+But back in 2005 – at the ripe young age of 52 – I did feel I had more than enough to cope with!

 The video scripting and speechwriting work I’d come to rely on was drying up.
 I needed to look elsewhere for something that paid.
 Copywriting for local companies in East Anglia was earning me a crust, but it was a dry crust.
 And although I was (mostly) winning my ongoing battle with ME/CFS I didn’t fancy my chances if it came to looking for employment.